Red dye 3 food list: What products have red 3 food dye ?

 Studies

-The FDA has officially banned Red 3, a synthetic dye known for its vibrant cherry-red hue, commonly found in foods and beverages.
+The FDA bans Red dye 3 foods, a synthetic dye known for its vibrant cherry-red hue, commonly found in foods and beverages.
 Also known as erythrosine or FD&C Red No. 3, this dye has been linked to cancer in male laboratory rats—a compelling reason for its removal from our food supply.
+But manufacturers have until 2027 to reformulate their products.

 At GoCoCo, we analyzed over 430,000 items from the USDA database to uncover the impact of this additive.
-Here’s what we found:

 • Red 3 is in approximately 9,000 products in the USDA database.